-retrospectively.
-226 Growth beyond 2020 will require additional on and off campus capacity to be identified.
-No alterations to the Green Belt boundary beyond that previously made in the Local Plan are envisaged during the Core Strategy period.
-However, the nature of exceptional or very special circumstances is that they cannot be predicted and the Council will need to consider such circumstances, on their merits, at the time they are presented.
-At the time of preparation of the Local Plan Partial Update Placemaking Plan, the Council received updated growth plans from both Universities.
-They are summarised in the separate Information Paper: Student Numbers and Accommodation requirements in Bath Update (May 2016 July 2021).
+227 At the time of preparation of the Local Plan Partial Update Placemaking Plan, the Council received updated growth plans from both Universities.
+They are summarised in the separate Information Paper: Student Numbers and Accommodation requirements in Bath Update (May 2016 Aug 2021).
 New private educational institutions e.g. language schools have also signalled a desire to increase their presence in the city.
 Policy B5 POLICY B5 - STRATEGIC POLICY FOR BATH'S UNIVERSITIES OFF-CAMPUS STUDENT ACCOMMODATION AND TEACHING SPACE With regards to the development and expansion of the University of Bath the strategy seeks, the development of about 2,000 study bedrooms and 45,000 sq.m. of academic space at the Claverton campus site allocations.
 Off-campus Student Accommodation and Teaching Space Proposals for off-campus student accommodation (whether in the form, C2, C4 or sui generis residential units) or teaching space (apart from at specific allocations) will be refused within the Central Area, the Enterprise Zone and on MoD land where this would adversely affect the realisation of other aspects of the vision and spatial strategy for the city in relation to delivering housing, and economic development (in respect of office, industrial, retail and hotel space).
-Add new para 229a SB19 - THE UNIVERSITY OF BATH AT CLAVERTON DOWN (INCLUDING THE SULIS CLUB) Historical Context - 229c.
-Add new para 229a 2200 The University of Both new employe shout 2 500 stoff making it the accord largest employer in the District.
-It has great expertise in the STEMM A The University of Bath now employs about 3,500 staff, making it the second largest employer in the District.
+Add new SB19 - THE UNIVERSITY OF BATH AT CLAVERTON DOWN (INCLUDING THE SULIS CLUB) para 229a - 229c.
+Historical Context Add new para 229a 229a The University of Bath now employs about 3,500 staff, making it the second largest employer in the District.
 It has great expertise in the STEMM subjects: science, technology, engineering, mathematics and management, which are a particular focus for the West of England Local Economic Partnership (LEP).
-The education the University provides improves individual life chances and opportunities, and delivers highly skilled industry-ready graduates to the workplace.
+The education the

+University provides improves individual life chances and opportunities, and delivers highly skilled industry-ready graduates to the workplace.
 The University's growing research portfolio generates significant opportunities for investment and employment and the University's successful business incubation role is renowned globally.
-Its research also makes a significant contribution to our society and
+Its research also makes a significant contribution to our society and day to day lives, notably in addressing the challenges of the declared Climate and Nature Emergencies.